Medicine Overview of Lemo Oral Drops

 Take it with food if stomach upset occurs.

-Lemo Oral Drops is a combination of two medicines: Chlorpheniramine and Phenylephrine which relieve cold symptoms.
-Chlorpheniramine is an antiallergic which relieves allergy symptoms like runny nose, watery eyes and sneezing.
+Lemo Oral Drops is a combination of two medicines: Chlorpheniramine Maleate and Phenylephrine which relieve cold symptoms.
+Chlorpheniramine Maleate is an antiallergic which relieves allergy symptoms like runny nose, watery eyes and sneezing.
 Phenylephrine is a decongestant which narrows the small blood vessels providing relief from congestion or stuffiness in the nose.

 In Depth Information on Lemo Oral Drops